UNICEFECAR/USupport-components-library/README.md

 npm install
 ```

-## Adding a new component to the USupport Components Library
+## Adding a new component to the uSupport Components Library

 To create a new component, please use the provided bash script `create-component.bash`.
 By executing the following command from the root directory of the project: